Select Page

 2.3 Berlin Wall

-The construction of the Berlin Wall in 1961 was a direct consequence of World War II.
-The wall divided the city into East and West Berlin, symbolizing the division between the capitalist West and the communist East.
-It remained a stark reminder of Berlin’s turbulent past until its fall in 1989.
+The Berlin Wall was built in 1961 as a direct result of World War II.
+It separated East and West Berlin, between the capitalist West and the communist East.
+Until it fell in 1989, Berlin’s past was a stark reminder of how the country had been divided.

 3. The Enduring Legacy